OctMon/Easy/Example/Pods/MonkeyKing/README.md

 }
 ```

-If user don't have Weibo App installed on their devices then MonkeyKing will use web OAuth:
+If the user doesn't have Weibo App installed on their devices then MonkeyKing will use web OAuth:

 <img src="https://raw.githubusercontent.com/nixzhu/MonkeyKing/master/images/wbOAuth.png" width="240">

 ### Pay